eldadmwangi/Delani-studio/README.md

 #{Introduction}
-A small page layout displaying my personal profile, skills and career details.
+A page displaying sections of Delani studio's details such as services they offer.

 ##{conributors}
 *Eldad Mwangi